pdxiv/LuaScott/Adventure Editor Manual.md

-What section of the data base do you want an XREF of:
+What section of the database do you want an XREF of:
 Verbs, Nouns, Rooms, Messages, Objects, Bit flags Counters